verdaccio/monorepo/plugins/aws-s3-storage/README.md

 the time.
 Both plugins might have vary in behaviour since then, we recommend use the AWS plugin on this repo due is under control of Verdaccio community and constantly upated.

+## Introduction
+📦 AWS S3 storage plugin for Verdaccio

+This plugin stores the packages data and its metadata information to configured S3 bucket instead of file storage system (from  `./storage`)

 ## See it in action

 * Test on [Docker + LocalStack + Verdaccio 4 + S3 Plugin example](https://github.com/verdaccio/docker-examples/tree/master/amazon-s3-docker-example).